piskvorky/smart_open/release/README.md

 This subdirectory contains various scripts for making a smart_open release.

+## Prerequisites

+You need a GNU-like environment to run these scripts.
+I perform the releases using Ubuntu 18.04, but other O/S like MacOS should also work.
+The prerequisites are minimal:

+- bash
+- git with authentication set up (e.g. via ssh-agent)
+- virtualenv
+- pip
+- wget (for summarize_pr.sh)
+- jq (for summarize_pr.sh)

+All of the above are generally freely available, e.g. installable via apt in Ubuntu.

+You'll also need your PyPI username and password (for push_pypi.sh).

 ## Release Procedure

 First, check that the [latest commit](https://github.com/RaRe-Technologies/smart_open/commits/master) passed all CI.